 - The merchant didn't send you the documents you need to get the service or attend the event you paid for.
-For example, you didn't get your airline or train tickets, confirmation of your room reservation, or concert tickets on time.
+For example, you didn't get your airline or train tickets, confirmation of your room reservation, or event tickets on time.

 Have you just bought a gym membership, joined a weight-loss clinic or signed up for a course or training program?
 The rules for cancelling these purchases are different from the ones explained below, even if you made them online.